| | |

 Prep Time 15 minutes

-Total Time 2 hours 15 minutes
+Total Time 1 hour 25 minutes

 Ingredients

-• 2 tablespoons olive oil, divided use
+• 2 tbsp butter, divided use

-• 2 tablespoons butter, divided use
+• 2 tbsp olive oil, divided use

-• 8 ounces mushrooms, sliced
+• 8 ounces sliced mushrooms

-• Several sprigs of thyme, or 1 teaspoon dried leaf thyme
+• Several sprigs of thyme

-• 1 1/2 teaspoons cornstarch
+• 1 tbsp cornstarch

-• 2 teaspoons cold water
+• 1 tbsp cold water

 Instructions

-• Heat the oven to 325 F.
+• Heat the oven to 325°F.

 • Transfer the pork chops to a heavy, oven-safe Dutch oven or large covered casserole.

 • Cover the pan tightly and bake for 45 to 55 minutes.
-The USDA recommended minimum safe temperature for pork chops is 145 F.
+The USDA recommended minimum safe temperature for pork chops is 145°F.

 • Skim the fat and discard; pour the remaining liquids into a saucepan and place it over medium heat.
 Bring the juices to a boil.